argenos/zotero-mdnotes/docs/_docs/templates.md

 toc: true
 ---

-You can specify a templates directory in the `Tools > Mdnote preferences`.
+Templates define how the final markdown document will look like.
+Starting on [v0.1.0](/v0.1.0) you can specify a templates directory in the `Tools > Mdnote preferences`.
 Once a directory is specified, Mdnotes will look for the following files:

 ```